 Sharon joined the Centre in 2011.
-Her main research interest is in the use of solitary confinement in prisons and other places of detention, and she has authored various publications on the subject, including the Sourcebook on Solitary Confinement - a practitioner's guide to the health effects of solitary confinement and to human rights and professional standards relating to its use.
+Her key research interest is in the use of solitary confinement in prisons and other places of detention across the world.
+Over the last two decades this has involved extensive research on the American ‘supermax’ prisons and, more recently, with funding from the John Fell Fund, a pilot study of high security prison units across Europe.
 Her book, 'Supermax: controlling risk through solitary confinement' (Willan, 2009) has been awarded the British Society of Criminology's Book Prize for 2010.

-Dr Shalev's other research interests include: the design, management and regime in high security prisons on both sides of the Atlantic; prison architecture; human rights and prisons and; prison health care and medical ethics in prison.
+Other research interests include: the design, management and regime in high security prisons on both sides of the Atlantic; prison architecture; human rights and prisons and; prison health care and medical ethics in prison.